-1. Diversity in New Mexico - 2019 per the Behavioral Risk Factor Surveillance System (BRFSS)

-a.
-NM is a minority-majority state with the largest population being Hispanic andb.
-Poverty rates vary greatly by race/ethnicity.

-- 2. Obesity rates vary by ethnicity - a.
-Adult obesity rates by ethnicity in New Mexico 2019 per www.statistica.com
+- Diversity in New Mexico 2019 per the Behavioral Risk Factor Surveillance System (BRFSS) - a.
+NM is a minority-majority state with the largest population being Hispanic and a.
+Adult obesity rates by ethnicity in New Mexico - 2019 per www.statistica.com